mrmarq1/house-price-regression/README.md

 - Analysed feature score to determine factors driving house prices.

 ## Improvements
 - Analysis indicated 'lat' and 'long' features were the strongest house price determinants, thus, alluding to the property's location.
-This suggests further feature engineering of these variables could have yielded a more specific and descriptive feature (did attempt this with 'distance_to_seattle' but it still ranked relatively low in the feature weights).
+This suggests further feature engineering of these variables could have yielded a more specific and descriptive feature (did attempt this with 'distance_to_seattle' but it was relatively low in the final feature rankings).